mnkala2/PlaylistManagementSystem/readme.md

 Theoretical Questions
-• List which principles you are following with this microservice The API is a restFul API usinf Flask
+• List which principles you are following with this microservice The API is a restFul API using Flask, I used the MVC pettern bacause I wanted to seperate responsibilities of each component
 • List which design patterns you have used with this microservice and why I used the MVC pattern
 • List where and why you used some characteristics of object oriented programming